From grain to glass

 Malt Barley

-At LSCo, we use Winter Malted Barley called Flagon, that is crucial in shaping the flavour profile of whisky - influencing its aroma, taste and composition.
+At Lancaster Spirits Company, we use a winter barley called Flagon Pale Ale malt, that is crucial in shaping the flavour profile of whisky - influencing its aroma, taste and composition.

 Yeast

-Our live 200-year-old Lancastrian brewing yeast is added to our wort, combining perfectly with our Flagon Barley to facilitate a slow fermentation of up to 144 hours.
+Our live 200-year-old Lancastrian brewing yeast is arguably our most important ingredient.
+Once added to our wort, it kick-starts the fermentation process.
+Our Live Yeast combines perfectly with our pale ale malt to facilitate a slow fermentation of up to 168 hours.
+Helping to shape the fruity characteristics of our spirit.

 Water

-The pure, soft water, drawn from The Bowland Well, is essential to our process.
+The pure, soft water, drawn from our Bowland Well, is essential to our process.
 It provides unparalleled yet consistent quality and character to our spirits.

 Born & Brewed